 The Word Lab

 The Word Lab is an after-school writing center at the Museum of Art & History in downtown Santa Cruz that serves local public school classrooms.
-Open Monday through Wednesday from 2:30 to 5:00 and working with a developed curriculum for young writers, volunteers will assist students on original and engaging writing projects.
+Open Monday through Wednesday from 3 – 5pm with a specific curriculum for young writers, volunteers assist students on original and engaging writing projects.

 Young Writers Program volunteers attend trainings and build a special kind of camaraderie.
 All trainings are free.
 Volunteers must be fingerprinted and provide proof of a negative TB test before working in the Word Lab.